- Location: South Carolina

 South Carolina license plates stay with the vehicle owners, not the vehicles.
 So, when you sell your used car (or give it as a gift or charity donation) be sure to remove your plate.

 As long as you’re up to date on your property taxes, you can transfer the plate to another vehicle you own.
-Remember, you have 45 days to handle the necessary title and registration work to get that plate properly transferred.

 Otherwise, you must return the plate to the address above or an SC DMV office.